G-Milzink/CI_PP4_RBS/README.md

 ### Site Owner

 1. As site owner I want the site to be fully responsive so that I can provide a good user experience.
+(Must Have)
 2. As site owner I want to provide a contact page so that users can find/contact the restaurant easily.
+(Must Have)
-3. As site owner I want users to be able to view the menu so that they can easily ddecide wether or not to book with us.
+3. As site owner I want users to be able to view the menu so that they can easily ddecide wether or not to book with us.(Must Have)
 4. As site owner I want users to be able to book a table online.
+(Must Have)
 5. as site owner I want to be able to maintain a blog so that users can be informed about the goings on in the restaureant.
+(Must Have)

 ### Admin

 6. As site admin I want to be able to login so that I can acces the backend of the site.
+(Must Have)
 7. As site admin I want to be able to view/make changes to the menus so that I can keep it up to date.
+(Must Have)
 8. As site admin I want to be able confirm or reject a booking so that I can avoid double bookings.
+(Must Have)
 9. As site admin I want to be able to manually enter a booking so that I can book a table in response to a user's phonecall or email.
+(Must Have)
 10. As site admin I want to be able to post articles to the blog so that I can maintain customer communication.
+(Must Have)
 11. As site admin I want to be able to approve blog-comments so that I can make sure nothing innaprorpiate is displayed.
+(Must Have)
-12. As site admin I want to be able to filter bookings by date so that I can see wich bookings we have for a partivular day.
+12. As site admin I want to be able to filter bookings by date so that I can see wich bookings we have for a particular day.
+(Must Have)
+13. As site admin I want to be able to add a registered user to "staff" so they can acces the site's backend.
+(Must Have)

 ### Users

-13. As site user I want to be able to easily navigate the site to find the information I am looking for.
+14. As site user I want to be able to easily navigate the site to find the information I am looking for.
+(Must Have)
-14. As site user I want to be able to view the menu.
+15. As site user I want to be able to view the menu.
+(Must Have)
-15. As site user I want to be able to easily contact the restaurant.
+16. As site user I want to be able to easily contact the restaurant.
+(Must Have)
-16. As site user I want to be able to be able to see the restaurants opening times and location.
+17. As site user I want to be able to be able to see the restaurants opening times and location.
+(Must Have)
-17. As site user I want to be able to get a sense of the atmosphere in the restaurant.
+18. As site user I want to be able to get a sense of the atmosphere in the restaurant.
+(Must Have)
-18. As site user I want to be able to login so that I can book a table.
+19. As site user I want to be able to login so that I can book a table.
+(Must Have)
-19. As site user I want to be able to view previous bookings.
+20. As site user I want to be able to view previous bookings.
+(Should Have)
-20. As site user I want to be able to edit an unconfirmed booking.
+21. As site user I want to be able to edit an unconfirmed booking.
+(Should Have)
-21. As site user I want to be able to cancel a booking.
+22. As site user I want to be able to cancel a booking.
+(Should Have)
-22. As site user I want to be able to comment on/like a blogpost so that I can communicate what I think of the content.
+23. As site user I want to be able to comment on/like a blogpost so that I can communicate what I think of the content.
+(Should Have)
-23. As site user I want to be able to get confirmation of any action I take so that I know it was successfull.
+24. As site user I want to be able to get confirmation of any action I take so that I know it was successfull.
+(Should Have)

 ### Epics